AI investment is surging, and so is the pressure on supply chain leaders to turn potential into profit.

 Stage 3: Assistive & agentic AI

-AI at this stage moves from running unnoticed behind the scenes to playing a central role in planning decisions.
-This includes employing purpose-built AI agents to carry out specific, high-value supply chain tasks, such as analyzing forecasts and performing root cause analysis along the value chain.
+AI no longer operates behind the scenes but plays a central role in planning decisions.
+Purpose-built AI agents carry out specific, high-value supply chain tasks: analyzing forecasts and performing root cause analysis across the supply chain.

 What does that look like on the ground?